thoughtbot/kumade/README.md

 Kumade auto-generates a deploy:ENV task for every Heroku environment.
 You don't need to do anything to get the Rake tasks, they're automatically set up for you.
-They're of the form deploy:ENV, so if you have a "staging" remote, you would
+If you have a "staging" remote, you would run:
-run:

     $ rake deploy:staging